The Fiscal Year 2019 application is now open

 If your agency is interested in participating in the Specialized Transportation Program, email Rebekka Apardian at email@example.com for more information and to be added to the mail list for updates.
 Stay tuned for the next solicitation period, expected to be in late spring/early summer.
 We will also hold an informational workshop prior to application deadlines to assist agencies in filling out the application.
 More information and dates to follow.

-For further information regarding the Specialized Transportation program, please click here to go to the “Section 5310 Federal Transit Administration (FTA) Guidance” or contact Rebekka Apardian, at 419.241.9155 ext.117 or at email@example.com.
+For further information regarding the Specialized Transportation program, please click here to go to the “Section 5310 Federal Transit Administration (FTA) Guidance” or contact Dana Doubler, at 419.241.9155 ext.
+1117 or at firstname.lastname@example.org.

 Past Specialized Transportation Grant Information